16

-Who is Amy Allen, the producer behind Sabrina Carpenter’s hits?
+Who is Amy Allen, the producer behind Sabrina Carpenter’s greatest hits?

 Selena Gomez’s and Harry Styles’ hitmaker